RE-Powering Mapping and Screening Tools

 The Department of Energy’s SunShot Program’s PVMapper is a utility-scale solar site mapping Web application that is open-source and free to use.
 It is a geographical information system (GIS) with an easy-to-use interface that provides end users with specific information and capabilities relevant to siting large solar energy projects.
 PVMapper also includes the RE-Powering dataset of contaminated lands, landfills, and mine sites.

-The Eastern Interconnection States Planning Council (EISPC) Energy Zones Mapping tool is a free online mapping tool to identify potential clean energy resource areas within the Eastern Transmission Interconnection.
+The Energy Zones Mapping Tool is a free online mapping tool to identify potential energy resource areas and energy corridors in the United States.
 The tool enables users to identify areas with a high concentration of clean energy resources that could provide significant power generation in the future.
-The EISPC EZ Mapping Tool includes the RE-Powering dataset of contaminated lands, landfills, and mine sites.
+The EZ Mapping Tool includes the RE-Powering dataset of contaminated lands, landfills, and mine sites.

 Solar and Wind Site Screening Decision Trees